giantswarm/ingress-nginx-app/README.md

 Additionally, you'll have to make sure your Ingress resources are using the `spec.IngressClassName` (or the deprecated `kubernetes.io/ingress.class` annotation) matching the name of your IngressClass (default `nginx`).

+In case it is not possible to update all Ingress resources to specify the `spec.IngressClassName`, you can specify `controller.watchIngressWithoutClass` to `true` in your [user configuration](#configuration-options).
+Please make sure there is no other Ingress Controller deployed to your cluster.

 You can find more information in the upstream [migration to networking.k8s.io/v1 FAQ](https://github.com/kubernetes/ingress-nginx/blob/main/docs/index.md#faq---migration-to-apiversion-networkingk8siov1).

 ## Installing